Nick-Singstock/BEAST_DB_Manager/manager/defaults/readme.txt

 	calculations.
 All data is saved in the file results/all_data.json and can be used for further analysis with python.

-To begin, please add a surface POSCAR to a subfolder (e.g. SURF_01) in the calcs/surfs/ directory.
+To begin, either:
-	To manage this calculation, please add calculation parameters below.
+	1) Add bulk POSCAR to 'calcs/bulks/name' and run manager Once bulk is converged, use 'surface_maker_gc.py' to generate surfaces in 'calcs/surfs/name_facet/__all_surfs' Select chosen surface amongst all generated and place 1 folder up in 'calcs/surfs/name_facet/POSCAR'

-	Note: New surfaces can be created from bulk structures with gen_surface.py
+	2) OR, Add a surface POSCAR directly to a new subfolder: 'calcs/surfs/surf_name'

-	An example of how to manage a surface is included below for a surface named SURF_01 which is to be converged first with no bias, then at 0 V, then at -0.1 and -0.5 V.
+To manage this calculation, please add calculation parameters in 'manager_control.txt'.

-	Note: No bias (None) must always be included.
+	An example of how to manage a surface is included below for a surface named SURF_01 which is to be converged first with no bias, then at 0V, -0.1V and -0.5V.
-	Note: 0 V must be included in order to run additional biases.
+	Note: biases should be listed in Volts vs SHE (0V). "target-mu" will be updated based on "pcm-variant".
-	Note: biases should be listed in Volts (RHE). "target-mu" will be updated based on "pcm-variant".
+	Note: default system parameters for each calc_type can be changed in 'inputs/' folder

 	"=" tag indicates a new surface
 	"+" tags refer to specific changes made to "inputs" file for respective surface.